[Extended Version] ArceKV: Towards Workload-driven LSM-compactions for Key-Value Store Under Dynamic Workloads: Background

 \subsection{Open Challenges}

-While existing methods such as Wacky, Moose, Dostoevsky, and Ruskey can compute effective LSM configurations for static workloads, they often struggle to handle transitions between configurations with both high responsiveness and low cost.
-As shown in Figure~\ref{fig:flex_example}, the optimal structure for a read-intensive workload with 90\% reads is to reduce the maximum number of sorted runs from 10 to 1.
-The {\it greedy transition} rapidly adjusts the structure, enabling quick responsiveness to workload changes; however, because $K_1 = 1$ stalls incoming writes, this approach incurs substantial overhead.
-In contrast, the {\it lazy strategy} and Ruskey delay adjustments to the L0 structure, postponing write stalls and reducing transition overhead.
-Yet, this slower response causes them to underperform for an extended period until the structure is fully transformed.
+Existing approaches such as Wacky, Moose, Dostoevsky, and Ruskey can derive effective LSM configurations for static workloads, but struggle to transition between configurations with both low cost and high responsiveness.
+As illustrated in Figure~\ref{fig:flex_example}, a read-intensive workload (90\% reads) favors reducing the number of sorted runs from 10 to 1.
+A {\it greedy transition} adapts quickly but incurs high overhead by stalling writes when $K_1 = 1$.
+In contrast, the {\it lazy strategy} and Ruskey defer L0 adjustments, reducing transition cost but causing prolonged performance degradation before convergence.

-This undesirable trade-off between transition overhead and responsiveness arises because existing transition actions focus solely on morphing the structure itself.
-While a given structural configuration may be optimal for a specific workload, the transition process does not aim to continuously optimize system performance along the way.
-We contend that {\bf sustaining optimal performance under dynamic workloads necessitates continuously conducting actions in response to the current workload pattern and system state.}
+This trade-off stems from transition mechanisms that focus only on reshaping the structure, rather than maintaining performance throughout the transition.
+Although a configuration may be optimal for a given workload, existing methods do not optimize system behavior during the transition itself.
+We argue that {\bf sustaining optimal performance under dynamic workloads requires continuously adapting actions to the current workload and system state.} \halfcmark{\cmark\kern-1.3ex\raisebox{1.0ex}{\rotatebox[origin=c]{125}{\textbf{---}}}}